Yakuhito/tibet/testnet10.md

 python3 tibet.py sync-pairs
 ```

 Time to play!
 See [TESTING.md](TESTING.md) to get an idea of the possible commands.
-Do not forget to use the `--fee` switch along with some mojos (e.g., 1000000000, which translates to 0.001 XCH).
+Do not forget to use the `--fee` switch since the testnet mempool seems full.

+*Note on fees*: If your transaction says 'pending', it means that your previous fee was too low.
+You need to re-generate the offer (cancel it and re-run the command) with a higher fee and then submit it to the blockchain.
+Keep in mind that the minimum fee bump is 10 million (10,000,000) mojos.

 To get back on mainnet:
 ```bash